grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

 <tr>
   <td>&nbsp;&nbsp;&nbsp;&nbsp;id*</td>
   <td>string</td>
-  <td>A unique identifier used to correlate this service in future requests to the catalog</td>
+  <td>A identifier, unique within the broker, used to correlate this service in future requests to the catalog</td>
 </tr>
 <tr>
   <td>&nbsp;&nbsp;&nbsp;&nbsp;name*</td>